digininja/DVWA/README.md

 - Operating System
 - The last 5 lines from the web server error log directly after whatever error you are reporting occurs
-- If it is a database authentication problem, go through the steps above and screenshot each step. submit these along with a screenshot of the section of the config file showing the database user and password.
+- If it is a database authentication problem, go through the steps above and screenshot each step.
+Submit these along with a screenshot of the section of the config file showing the database user and password.
 - A full description of what is going wrong, what you expect to happen, and what you have tried to do to fix it. "login broken" is no enough for us to understand your problem and to help fix it.

 - - -